Altinity/altinityknowledgebase/content/en/altinity-kb-schema-design/how-much-is-too-much.md

 ### Number of tables (system-wide, across all databases)

 - non-replicated MergeTree-family tables = few thousands is still acceptable, if you don't do realtime inserts in more that few dozens of them.
-See [32259](https://github.com/ClickHouse/ClickHouse/issues/32259)
+See [#32259](https://github.com/ClickHouse/ClickHouse/issues/32259)
 - ReplicatedXXXMergeTree = few hundreds is still acceptable, if you don't do realtime inserts in more that few dozens of them.
-See [31919](https://github.com/ClickHouse/ClickHouse/issues/31919)
+Every Replicated table comes with it's own cost (need to do housekeepeing operations, monitoing replication queues etc).
+See [#31919](https://github.com/ClickHouse/ClickHouse/issues/31919)
 - Log family table = even dozens of thousands is still ok, especially if database engine = Lazy is used.

 ### Number of databases